Lone Star College Promise FAQs

 How do I receive my PROMISE Scholarship?

 Once verified your student account will receive credit.
 The scholarship is initially awarded approximately 45 days prior to the start of the semester.
 The actual disbursement is about 21 days after the start of the semester if a mandatory promise scholarship orientation session was attended.
-There are eight mandatory promise orientation options for the Fall 2018 that are scheduled for August 29-31.
+There are six mandatory promise orientation options for the Fall 2019 that are scheduled August 21-22.
 An email that includes the mandatory orientation information will be sent to recipients once the initial award is complete.
 Please remember that if you are selected for verification as it relates to your FAFSA or TASFA you must complete that process by July 31 to be awarded.

 Who should I contact if I have additional questions?